renovatebot/renovate/readme.md

     $ renovate singapore/lint-condo singapore/package-test
 ```

 Note: The first time you run `renovate` on a repository, it will not upgrade any dependencies.
-Instead, it will create a PR called 'Configure Renovate' and commit a default `renovate.json` file to the repository.
+Instead, it will create a Pull Request (Merge Request if GitLab) called 'Configure Renovate' and commit a default `renovate.json` file to the repository.
 This PR can be close unmerged if the default settings are fine for you.
-Also, this behaviour can be disabled if you first disable the `onboarding` setting before running.
+Also, this behaviour can be disabled if you set the `onboarding` configuration option to `false` before running.

 ## Deployment